hwdong/hwdong-old.github.io/about.md

 ---

 <p class="message">
   Hey there!
 This page is included as an example.
-Feel free to customize it for your own use upon downloading.
-Carry on!
 </p>

 I am , *Hongwei Dong*, a teacher from a XX University in China.
 I can be contacted by [@hwdong](https://hwdong.com).